By Stephanie Cook Broadhurst/The Mother List

 Run a marathon?
 Who, me?
 Ba-ha-ha!
 I can barely run around the block.
 If you had asked me a few years ago, at age 37, after the birth of my third child, I would have laughed and slapped a “0.0” sticker on the back of the minivan.
 That would have been the end of it.

 OK, I did enjoy 3-milers sprinkled throughout the week sans the little ones.
 To clear my head.
 To listen to music – and to just be alone.
 (In our house, even a shower does not guarantee solitude.)
 But anything beyond 4 or 5 miles made me nervous – not to mention the lack of time.
-I enjoyed sports growing up, but the demands of work and motherhood meant working out hardly ever worked out.
+I had really enjoyed sports growing up, but the demands of work and motherhood meant working out hardly ever worked out.

-So when my soon-to-be sister-in-law posed this suggestion, my hands got clammy: “We should run a race together!” she said, happily.
+So when my soon-to-be sister-in-law proposed this idea, my hands got clammy: “We should run a race together!” she said, happily.
 She had run the Chicago Marathon.
 What a stud – I was seriously impressed.
 I had always coveted those shiny space blankets that runners wear after the race.
 Like a royal silver cape, you are elevated to Serious Athlete status.
 I had seen a picture of her wearing a space blanket and was impressed.
 But me?
 NEVER!
 At a family dinner she suggested we start with Chicago’s Soldier Field 10-Miler, where you get to run on the football field: “Finish on the 50!”
 Rah!
 It sounded like fun.

 We trained diligently.
 When race day arrived, it was ideally overcast and misty.
 She patiently ran with me when I know she could have bolted ahead.
 “Not bad!”
 I told myself.
 “Now you can run 10 miles, what’s a few more?”
 How about a half marathon?
 Hmm.
 OK.
 Fast forward, two half-marathons and a 15K run for chocolate later, and the inevitable next question arises: “Are you ready for a full marathon?” a friend asked me.
 “No, thanks,” I replied.
 But on a lark, and after guzzling a very Grande Caramel Macchiato, I registered for the Bank of America Chicago Marathon 2012.
 It’ll help me stay in shape this summer, I thought, not entirely sure I would actually go through with it.